Wolfrax/spots/README.md

 * log backup count (integer): How many roted log files to keep
 * spots server address (localhost or ip-address): the address for the server
 * spots server port (5051): the server port
-* flight db name (string): name of databse file to store flight counts
+* flight db name (string): name of database file to store flight counts, if the value is "" this function is skipped

 ## Client/Server